 4. Risk measurement and monitoring.
 BSI Management should monitor IT risks and the effectiveness of established controls through periodic measurement of IT activities based on internally established standards and industry benchmarks to assess the effectiveness and efficiency of existing operations.
 Timely, accurate, and complete risk monitoring and assessment reports should be submitted to management to provide assurance that established controls are functioning effectively, resources are operating properly and used efficiently and IT operations are performing within established parameters.
 Any deviation noted in the process should be evaluated and management should initiate remedial action to address underlying causes.
-The scope and frequency of these performance measurement activities will depend on the ßß 4193P.7- 4193P.8 13.12.31 complexity of the BSIs IT risk profile and should cover, among others, the following:
+The scope and frequency of these performance measurement activities will depend on the complexity of the BSI's IT risk profile and should cover, among others, the following:

-Manual of Regulations for Non-Banks Financial Institutions P Regulations Part I - Page 33 a.
-Performance vis-‡-vis approved IT strategic plan.
+- a.
+Performance vis-à-vis approved IT strategic plan.
 As part of both planning and monitoring mechanisms, BSI management should periodically assess its uses of IT as part of overall business planning.
 Such an enterprise-wide and ongoing approach helps to ensure that all major IT projects are consistent with the BSI's overall strategic goals.
-Periodic monitoring of IT performance against established plans shall confirm whether IT strategic plans remain in alignment with the business strategy and the IT performance supports the planned strategy.
+Periodic monitoring of IT performance against established plans shall confirm whether IT strategic plans remain in alignment with the business strategy and the IT performance supports the planned strategy. - b.

-b.
 Performance benchmarks/service levels.
 BSIs should establish performance benchmarks or standards for IT functions and monitor them on a regular basis.
 Such monitoring can identify potential problem areas and provide assurance that IT functions are meeting the objectives.
 Areas to consider include system and network availability, data center availability, system reruns, out of balance conditions, response time, error rates, data entry volumes, special requests, and problem reports.